fluidattacks/makes/README.md

       In order to get the SHA256
       you can omit this parameter and execute Makes, Makes will tell you the correct SHA256 on failure.
+    - stripRoot (`bool`): Optional.
+      Most archives have a symbolic top-level folder that is discarded during unpack phase.
+      If this is not the case you can set this flag to `false`.
+      Defaults to `true`.

 Example: